krummi/smarthome/README.md

 ## Next Up

-- Meniga integration.
+- Meniga integration:
+  - Read from database and put into database.
 - Recipes:
   - Make recipes filterable by tags.
   - Make the tags look better.

-## TODO (long term)

-- One-way synchronization of some calendars.
-- Profiles.
+  - Add a button to "add everything" to Wunderlist!